 Museum of Rain our next large-scale, elemental and impossible, site-specific work.
 A water-based installation that is physical, immersive and performative.
-One’s relationship with rain is undeniable for the rainforest dwellers.
+The relationship with rain is undeniable for the rainforest dwellers.
+What is our personal relationship with a changing climate?
 This narrative piece explores the ephemeral beauty, the exhilaration, and the meaning we can find in the downpour.
 Get your raingear on.
 It’s a theatrical deluge.